 Belt deflection doesn't apply to the LongMill because it doesn't use belts, but many hobby CNC machines do.
 Leadscrews are generally more accurate and don't stretch to the degree that belts do, so in essence can be more accurate.
 So even though a machine's structure might be rigid, the belts can have a large impact on the precision of a CNC machine.
-We have considered using belts in some applications, as they do offer some design and cost advantages, so this report helps us understand the implications of this type of system better.
+Belts stretch and very in stiffness based on the length and location of where the machine gantry is.